nextcloud/integration_swp/README.md

 	occ config:app:set integration_phoenix webmail-url --value="https://my.ox.instance/webmail"

+Override the header menu background color to white (independently from the accent color set in theming admin settings).
+This is enabled by default:

+	occ config:app:set integration_swp override-header-color --value="1"

 ## Local testing

 Even without using Phoenix Login, this app can be tested by manually providing a valid OIDC ID token through app config: